What’s driver-based planning and how does it work? Your top questions, answered.

 • Sales pipeline throughput

-With advancements in cloud-based FP&A software, companies can now centralize driver-based models, allowing teams to collaborate in real time and easily update metrics as new data comes in.
+With advancements in cloud-based FP&A software, companies can now centralize driver-based models.
+This allows teams to collaborate in real-time and easily update metrics as new data arrives.

 7 Steps to implement driver-based planning at your organization